 - 1 cup cooked peas

-- 1 cup shredded cheese, optional (I have used dairy cheese, Daiya cheddar-style shreds, or omitted)
+- 1 cup shredded cheese, optional (I have also used dairy cheese, Daiya cheddar-style shreds, or omitted)

 - ¼ cup almond flour, optional (see notes)